Awesome Common Lisp

 - Dandelion - a Common Lisp plugin for the Eclipse IDE.

 - Lem - a ready to use, Emacs-like, Slime-based editor tailored for Common Lisp development.
 Ncurses and Electron interfaces.
 MIT.
+An opengl frontend.

 - ATOM-SLIME allows you to interactively develop Common Lisp code, helping turn Atom into a full-featured Lisp IDE.
 MIT.